 Many products and services within the healthcare industry require translating complex language into ideas and concepts that are accessible to their target audiences.

-Same thing with as with healthcare: Technology is big business and these companies need people who get it and can write about it.
+This is the same as with healthcare: Technology is big business and these companies need people who get it and can write about it.

-There is particular growth and demand in SaaS, or software as a service.
+There is particular growth and demand in SaaS (or software as a service).
 Think: Google, Microsoft, and Dropbox.
 But also think: Zoom, Netflix, and Square.

-Technology crosses into other industries, too, such as with healthcare (e.g. medical devices) or, as you’ll see below, finance.
+Technology crosses into other industries, too, such as with healthcare (e.g., medical devices) or, as you’ll see below, finance.

 The ability to translating complex financial concepts to a target audience is a skill that financial companies are actively seeking (and paying for).

-FinTech (short for financial technology) companies are also growing fast and in need of copywriters who can communicate the benefits of their services.
+Fintech (short for financial technology) companies are also growing fast and in need of copywriters who can communicate the benefits of their services.
 Ever paid for drinks and had your friends send you money via an app at the end of the night?
 Or paid your credit card bill from your phone?
 Those are just the tip of the fintech iceberg.